teslanet-nl/mule-plc-connector/README.md

     </flow>
 ```

-The events are delivered using a **plcEvent** message containing the new value(s) of the field.
+The events are delivered using a **plcEvent** message containing actual value(s) of the field.
 The field alias in the event messages matches the alias given in the subscription.

 An event message from the subscription above could be: